Marcus Klingberg: Military and scientific career

 In November 1948, Klingberg immigrated with his wife and daughter to Israel, during the closing stages of the War of Independence.
 Some sections of Shin Bet believed the immigration to have been prompted by Soviet intelligence, but Klingberg strongly denied this, saying he was motivated by the loss of his family in Poland during the Holocaust.

 Upon arrival in Israel, he was drafted into the Israel Defense Forces, serving in the Medical Corps.
 In March 1950, he was promoted to the rank of lieutenant colonel (Sgan Aluf).
 He served as Head of the Department of Preventive Medicine, Office of the Surgeon General, and afterward founded and directed the Central Research Laboratories for Military Medicine.
 His work included some of the first research into West Nile fever.

 In 1957, he was one of the founders of the top-secret Israel Institute for Biological Research in Ness Ziona, where he served as Deputy Scientific Director until 1972.
+He was responsible for bringing Ludwik Fleck to the Institute in 1957.
 In 1969, Klingberg joined the Faculty of Medicine, Tel Aviv University, where he was Professor of Epidemiology and Head of the Department of Preventive and Social Medicine from 1978 to 1983.

 Klingberg's academic career and research papers earned him an international reputation in his field, and he was invited to conferences by the World Health Organization.
 He was president of the European Teratology Society (1980–1982) and a co-founder and chairman (1979–1981) of the International Clearinghouse for Birth Defects Monitoring Systems (ICBDMS).
 In 1976, he was elected chair of an international advisory committee established by the Italian government to study the effects of the Seveso Accident.
 He was elected to the council of the International Epidemiological Association for the 1981–1984 term.

 Klingberg conducted sabbaticals at the Henry Phipps Institute, University of Pennsylvania (1962 to 1964); at the Norwegian Institute of Public Health (1972); at the Department of Medical Statistics and Epidemiology, London School of Hygiene and Tropical Medicine (1973); and at the Department of Social and Community Medicine, University of Oxford.
 He became a Visiting Fellow of Wolfson College, Oxford in 1978.